 Capital Cases.
 In capital cases, the petition must not exceed 160 pages.

 Declaration.
 A petition by a self-represented defendant must include a declaration stating under penalty of perjury that the information contained in the petition is true to the best of the defendant’s knowledge and belief.

-The declaration must identify facts that are within the defendant's personal knowledge separately from other factual allegations.Attachments.
+Attachments.
 The defendant must attach to the petition any affidavits, records, or other evidence currently available to the defendant supporting the allegations in the petition.

 Effect of Non-Compliance.
 The court will return to the defendant any petition that fails to comply with this rule, with an order specifying how the petition fails to comply.
 The defendant has 40 days after that order is entered to revise the petition to comply with this rule, and to return it to the court for refiling.
 If the defendant does not return the petition within 40 days, the court may dismiss the proceeding with prejudice.
 The State’s time to respond to a refiled petition begins on the date of refiling.

 Rule 32.8.
 Transcript Preparation

 Request for Transcripts.
-If the trial court proceedings were not transcribed, the defendant may request that certified transcripts be prepared.
+If the verbal record of trial court proceedings was not transcribed, the defendant may request that certified transcripts be prepared.
 The court or clerk must provide a form for the defendant to make this request.

 Order Regarding Transcripts.
 The court must promptly review the defendant’s request and order the preparation of only those transcripts it deems necessary for resolving issues the defendant has specified in the notice.